maubanel/p4v-unreal/workspaces/README.md

 Select a folder to place it in.
 I am putting it in the root of my only drive `c:\p4`.

-Now select which depots you would like to sync with.
+Now select which depot you would like to sync with.

 ![p4 workspace on c drive](images/nameWorkspace.png)